xenmods/m3u8-proxy/README.md

 ## Note

-This proxy is only for m3u8 files, i might add support for other file types in the future.
+This proxy will work for most M3U8 files, but it may not work for all.
+If you encounter any issues, please open an issue on this repository.

 ## Features